ssfsx17/ffpnp/Jobs/JobDetails/Fighter.md

 Circle of Scorn (5 AP) (multi) - Attack all enemies.

 Lifetap (10 AP) (single) - Do physical damage equal to half of the target's current HP, ignoring Defense.
+This is considered a gravity effect.

+Riot Blade (2 AP) (single) - Attack, and regain an amount of MP equal to 1% of the damage.